Godfrey Chitalu: International career

-International goals

 Coaching career

-Chitalu got involved in coaching as early as 1975, when he served as assistant player-coach at Warriors.
+Chitalu got involved in coaching as early as 1975, when he served as assistant player-coach at Kabwe Warriors.
 In 1978, he was named interim national team coach for a two-match trip to Swaziland which Zambia comfortably won 6–1 and 5–2.

-After retirement, he was appointed assistant coach at Warriors under Ilija Lukić.
-On 16 October 1983, Warriors were trailing to Nkana Red Devils in a league match at Railways Stadium.
+After retirement, he was appointed assistant coach at Kabwe Warriors under Ilija Lukić.
+On 16 October 1983, Kabwe Warriors were trailing to Nkana Red Devils in a league match at Railways Stadium.
 According to reports, Lukić was first sent to the stands, and Nkana were later awarded a penalty in the 75th minute of the match.
 In the ensuing confusion, Chitalu rushed onto the field as if to talk to the referee and suddenly punched him in the face.
 This led to the game being abandoned.
 The club acted swiftly by removing Chitalu from his post and banning him from football activities for a year.
-Although he denied attacking the referee, the FAZ meted out an even heavier punishment when they banned him for life and Warriors were fined and docked points for the abandonment of the game.
+Although he denied attacking the referee, the Football Association of Zambia meted out an even heavier punishment when they banned him for life and Kabwe Warriors were fined and docked points for the abandonment of the game.

 It seemed like an ignominious end for the famed goal-king but his club mounted an appeal and the life ban was lifted and replaced by a two-year probation period and a fine.
 The FAZ stated that "in view of Chitalu's outstanding contribution to the Zambian game," he was being given another chance.

 Later that year in October, Warriors dismissed veteran coach Lasky Mwandu and appointed Chitalu in his place and Warriors won the Independence Cup.
 After a seventh-place finish in the 1985 season, he led Warriors to third place in the league in 1986 but was surprisingly replaced by Bizwell Phiri who went on to win the 1987 league title.

 In October 1987, he was appointed Administrative Manager for the national team and the following year, Zambia qualified to the 1988 Seoul Olympic Games after a nerve-wracking 2–1 aggregate win over Ghana.
 After winning the first leg 2–0 in Lusaka and Ghanaian fans predicting a 5–0 whitewash in favour of their team in the return leg, Zambia conceded an early goal in Accra and despite intense Ghanaian pressure, held on to proceed to Seoul.